 "Would I ever lie to you, North?"
 Jack asked while blinking his eyes sweetly in false innocence.

 Everyone in the entire workshop stopped what they were doing and looked in the direction the Tooth Fairy was pointing.
 The yetis quickly abandoned their toys and moved to gather around the guardians while the elves followed close behind.
 Moonlight streamed down through the giant skylight of North's Workshop.
-The Russian quickly shooed and shoved away the elves that were standing on the Guardians' symbol that was carved into the workshop floor.
+The Russian quickly shooed and shoved away the elves that were standing on the Guardians' symbol carved into the workshop floor.
 The last elf moved just in time as the moonlight landed on the symbol, making it glow brightly.

 "Crikey," Bunnymund whispered in awe.
 "I can't believe it.
 He's actually choosing another guardian."

-North proudly rubbed his belly and barely stifled the urge to childishly stick his tongue out at Bunny.
+North proudly rubbed his belly and barely stifled the urge to stick his tongue out at Bunny.
 Hasn't the pooka learned by now that he should never doubt the belly?

 "Is that a horseshoe?"
 Jack asked out loud.
 He has come across many different spirits in his long lifetime, but he couldn't recall hearing of one that could be associated with a horseshoe, or whatever that symbol was.

 North crossed his arms and started stroking his beard in thought.
 Jack saw Tooth whisper something to Sandy before the short guardian just shrugged his shoulders and mirrored her uneasy expression.
-The fairy then looked over at Bunny with a very concerned expression while she nervously placed her fingers to her mouth.
+The fairy then looked over at Bunny with a very concerned expression while she nervously pressed her fingers to her mouth.

 "Positive," Bunnymund said with a curt nod.
 "And I only know one sheila with a necklace like that."